madrilene/lenesaile.com/src/en/blog/2021-09-20-why-speed-matters.md

 ## How to speed up your website

 The list of methods and best practices to achieve optimal speed is long.
-At the end of the day, the visual experience should not suffer, i.e. we want images that showcase your facilities or products, and we want a web font that reflects the character of your company.
+At the end of the day, the visual experience should not suffer, i.e. we want great images that showcase your facilities or products, and we want a nice web font that reflects the character of your company.

 Both elements, images and fonts, are individually optimized so that they are no longer a hindrance to speed.